lhzhanglabtools/CLPLS/README.md

 # CLPLS_package

 ## Overview
-Deciphering the cellular abundance in spatial transcriptomics is crucial for revealing spatial architecture of cellular heterogeneity within tissues.
-However, some of the current spatial sequencing technologies are in low resolutions, leading to, each spot has multiple heterogeneous cells.
-Additionally, current spatial deconvolution methods lack the ability to utilize multi-modality information such as gene expression and chromatin accessibility from single-cell multi-omics data.
-We introduce CLPLS, an efficient spatial deconvolution method that combines graph contrastive learning and partial least squares regression to estimate the cell-type composition at each spatial location.
-Moreover, CLPLS is a flexible method that it can be extended to integrating spatial transcriptomics data with single-cell multi-omics data, enabling the exploration of the spatial landscape of epigenomics previously not visible by existing methods.
+CLPLS is an efficient spatial deconvolution method that combines graph contrastive learning and partial least squares regression to estimate the cell-type composition at each spatial location.
+Moreover, CLPLS is a flexible method that it can be extended to integrat spatial transcriptomics data with single-cell multi-omics data, enabling the exploration of the spatial landscape of epigenomics.

 ## Requirements